vercel/next.js/docs/routing/dynamic-routes.md

 - `pages/post/[...slug]` matches `/post/a`, but also `post/a/b`, `post/a/b/c` and so on.

-Matched parameters will be sent as a query parameter (`slug` in the example) to the page, and it will be always be an array, so, the path `/post/a` will have the following `query` object:
+Matched parameters will be sent as a query parameter (`slug` in the example) to the page, and it will always be an array, so, the path `/post/a` will have the following `query` object:

 ```json
 { "slug": ["a"] }